Carlyle Hotel: Cultural commentary

 In 1969, a writer for Town & Country magazine described the Carlyle Hotel as "a favorite with the famous and the fashionable" and that its Bemelmans Bar and Regency Room were of particular note.
 Another writer for the same magazine said the hotel catered to those who preferred to stay in a residential neighborhood and wanted easy access to art galleries and antique shops, while a Boston Globe reporter wrote that the Carlyle "symbolizes the elan of the Upper East Side".
 The Sun Sentinel wrote in 1989 that the Carlyle was "an island of civility and sublime gentility", contrasting with the rest of the city.
 Not all commentary was positive; a writer for Women's Wear Daily characterized the clientele as "stuffy rich", and a Los Angeles Times article in 1986 described the Carlyle as being as elegant as the St. Regis New York but with a more somber undertone.

 The Los Angeles Times wrote in 1992 that "the last thing the Carlyle has ever wanted to be is ordinary", in part because of its personalized service, and Town & Country wrote that "just the name [Carlyle] evokes 1930s New York movie glamour".
 According to Institutional Investor, the Carlyle "feels, functions, and epitomizes the way a grand residence would be", both because of its service and the design of its apartments.
 When the hotel was being sold in 2000, Vogue described the Carlyle as "grand but not pretentious; wonderfully efficient without any officious coldness; associated with stately, older names but home to a young, chic clientele".
 The Independent described the hotel as "uptown in every sense" because of its service, style, and luxurious offerings, while CN Traveler praised the hotel as symbolizing the city's spirit.
 A Financial Times writer described the Carlyle as "a monument to the elite".
 Conversely, a 2018 Observer article lamented that much of the hotel's upscale character had eroded away.

 There has also been commentary on the Carlyle's restaurants and cafes.
 Vogue magazine described the Carlyle Restaurant as "stylishly homey" with a lively social scene and breakfast cuisine, while Town & Country likened it to a private club in London.
-One writer described the Cafe Carlyle as a club "where the performers sing as if they're in their living rooms, and as if you belong there with them".
-A Chicago Tribune writer similarly described the Cafe Carlyle as luxurious and intimate, and a writer for Time Out New York described the Cafe Carlyle as a "big night out without the fuss".
+One writer described the Café Carlyle as a club "where the performers sing as if they're in their living rooms, and as if you belong there with them".
+A Chicago Tribune writer similarly described the Café Carlyle as luxurious and intimate, and a writer for Time Out New York described the Café Carlyle as a "big night out without the fuss".
 Business Insider described the Bemelmans Bar as a "cultural touchstone"; the Hartford Courant characterized the bar as having an "inherent darkness"; and Punch characterized the bar as one of the city's "most well-known hidden treasures".
 Another writer, for the Financial Times, referred to the Bemelmans Bar as having a "dusky" atmosphere that evoked the mid-20th century.